 Stage 2: Withdrawal

 Anxiety is a common symptom of drug withdrawal.
-During this phase, Pullaro says, “anxiety is palpable — you can see it and feel it.”
 In addition to feeling bad physically, the reality of the situation sets in.
-“People feel things they’ve spent a long time trying not to feel,” she explains.
-This is the first time they’ve sat with themselves and thought about what’s ahead.
-They’re uncomfortable in their own skin and wonder, “Why am I doing this?”
+For many, this is the first time they’ve sat with themselves and thought about what’s ahead.
 All of these feelings contribute to a high risk of people leaving treatment during detox.
 That’s why detox centers use medication and alternative therapies to make clients as comfortable as possible.
 If clients give up at this stage, there’s a very high likelihood that they’ll run right back to drugs and alcohol.
-Even if recovery is wanted and needed, for many people with addictions there is a very real fear of getting sober.
+Even if recovery is wanted and needed, for many people with addictions, there is a very real fear of getting sober.
 Will they ever feel good again?
 How will they survive if drugs and alcohol can never be part of their life?
 This type of future-focused thinking increases anxiety and can be crushing to someone new to recovery.
 That’s why 12-step programs emphasize taking it “one day at a time” and focusing on the present moment.
-“Once people start moving through treatment, they realize sobriety really isn’t so bad,” says Pullaro.
-“A few months later they discover it’s actually pretty great.”

 Stage 3: Drug Rehab

 In drug rehab, people look beneath their drug use to figure out the underlying problem(s) they were trying to medicate.
 The therapeutic process is powerfully healing, but it also can be anxiety-provoking at times.

 Some of the focuses of treatment include:

 - Relearning how to live without drugs or alcohol